 Corn syrup solids have been shown in clinical studies and many years of consumer-use to be safe and support normal growth and development in infants.”

-Enfamil does have sucrose (or table sugar) as a source of carbohydrate in our infant formulas.
-Now that you have the facts straight about corn syrup in baby formula, discover more about what important ingredients are in infant formula like DHA and MFGM.
-Learn about the importance of DHA for babies and MFGM.
+Enfamil does not have sucrose (or table sugar) as a source of carbohydrate in our infant formulas.
+Now that you have the facts straight about corn syrup in baby formula, discover more about what important ingredients are in infant formula like DHA.
+Learn about the importance of DHA for babies.